UmairAalto/multiRAG/README.md

-# 📄 Document GPT - FastAPI Backend
+# 📄 Multimodal Retrieval-Augmented Generation (RAG)

-This FastAPI backend serves as the core API for handling document uploads, processing PDF files, embedding document content into a vector database (Qdrant), and allowing users to ask questions based on the uploaded document.
+This application serves as the core API for handling document uploads, processing PDF files, embedding document content into a vector database (Qdrant), and allowing users to ask questions based on the uploaded document.
 The AI model uses OpenAI's embeddings to generate intelligent responses from the document content.

 ### 🛠️ Features
  - **PDF Upload:** Upload PDF files to be processed and stored in a vector database (Qdrant) for querying.